 To create a new user and their corresponding User Profile, click the Users page in the Dashboard.
 Click the +Create User button at the top right of the Users page.
 You will be prompted to enter the following information:

 - Repeat Password: retype the user's password to ensure that you entered the password correctly.

 - Connection: the database connection to use to authenticate the user.
 The dropdown lists all the configured database connections in your tenant.
-The connection you use must be associated with a Client.
+The connection you use must be associated with an Application.

 Fill in the required information and click Save to create the new user.
 For more information refer to: Creating Users via the Management Dashboard.

 The Users page lists the users who are associated with your apps.
 To open a particular user, click the user profile picture or name in the "Name" column.
 The User Details page will open and display information for that user.

-The User Details page has links for five tabs:
+The User Details page has links for four tabs:

 - Raw JSON